sitbon/wireguard-mesh/readme.md

 with meshes that were previously configured.

-However, access to all keys is necessarily possible via SSH when configured for this tool, so users should take care to properly protect SSH identities within production environments.
+However, access to all keys is necessarily possible via SSH when configured for this tool, so SSH identities should be properly protected within production environments.

 ## Reference